LuckyHyena/DnD/tomb_of_annihilation/player_notes/character_creation.md

 See the [items available for purchase in Port Nyanzaru](list_of_items_available_for_purchase_in_Port_Nyanzaru.md#top).

 # Factions
-Standard Adventurer's League factions, or you can tell me about a new one.
-See the Player Factions section of my Tomb of Annihilation [dramatis personae](dramatis_personae.md#player-factions).
+The same [five factions](dramatis_personae.md#player-factions) as The Adventurer's League, or you can tell me about a new one.

 # Background Options
 Quick summary of various background options from the _Player's Handbook_, _Tomb of Annihilation_, and _Sword Coast Adventurer's Guide_.